 - Follow Design Standards and Guidelines: Developers should ALWAYS refer to industry standards provided for all platforms (iOS, Android, or Windows), and the MobileGov Community of Practice created Mobile User Experience Guidelines and Recommendations to help agencies create amazing and engaging mobile user experiences.

 However, mobile development is ever changing and it is time we revisited these guidelines and recommendations.
-At our Mobile Gov Workshop: Help Expand the Mobile User Experience Guidelines on Monday, August 4th, the MobileGov Community of Practice and the Federal User Experience Community want your thoughts on how we move those guidelines forward.
+At our August 4th Mobile Gov Workshop: Help Expand the Mobile User Experience Guidelines, the MobileGov Community of Practice and the Federal User Experience Community want your thoughts on how we move those guidelines forward.
 Sign up and help us ensure that federal mobile products don’t end up in an app graveyard!